Ladybirds

 The Session

-Please refer to the ‘Daily Routine’ at the back of this pack for details of our session.
+Please refer to the ‘Daily Routine’ in this this pack for details of our session.

-The activities and routine are planned, using the ‘Early Years Foundation Stage’ (EYFS) and ‘High Scope’ educational approach to learning.
-The EYFS is the curriculum complied by the D.F.E.S for children aged 0-5 years there are seven areas of development and learning that must shape educational programmes in early year’s settings.
+The activities and routine are planned, using the Birth to five Matters Framework and the revised EYFS.
+The Birth to Five Matters is the non-statutory guidance we have chosen to follow for children aged 0-5 years.
+There are seven areas of learning and development that shape the educational programmes in early year’s settings.
 All areas of learning and development are important and interconnected.
-The EYFS has four themes; A Unique Child, Positive Relationships, Enabling Environments, Learning and Development which underpins the whole guidance.
+The Birth to Five Matters has four themes; A Unique Child, Positive Relationships, Enabling Environments, Learning and Development which underpins the whole guidance.
 Children in the EYFS learn by playing and exploring, active learning, creating and thinking critically which takes place both indoors and outside (our planning must reflect the different ways children learn).
 At Ladybirds we work hard to ensure that the characteristics of effective early learning and themes are embedded in our everyday practice and routine.

 The seven areas are divided in prime and specific areas as follows;